Agaricus brunneofibrillosus: Similar species

 Agaricus amicosus is similar to and a close relative of A. brunneofibrillosus.
 It differs considerably in geography, being endemic to spruce and fir forests of the Rocky Mountains, but like A. brunneofibrillosus, shows a clear preference for growth on deep leaf litter.

 Agaricus pattersoniae closely resembles A. fuscofibrillosus but is larger and the cap has appressed brown squamules and is not fibrillose.
 A. brunneofibrillosus is also similar to A. fuscovelatus, but that species has a more conical cap with brownish scales and a dark brown ring.

 It could resemble species close to the poisonous Inocybe pudica, which is usually smaller.

 Habitat and distribution

-Fruit bodies appear in the late fall and winter, where they grow scattered or in groups in deep leaf litter under Monterey cypresses or rarely under other trees.
+The fruit bodies appear in the late fall and winter, where they grow scattered or in groups in deep leaf litter under Monterey cypresses or rarely under other trees.
 The mushroom is found in coastal California and is most common in the Monterey and San Francisco Bay Areas.